 The pVACviz Start form has Input VCF and Phased Proximal Variant fields that accept VCF files.
 The selectors for these fields list all relevant files placed within the

 ~/input directory.
 You may sort these files into directories of any depth and the selectors will keep them grouped by directory.

-The Visualize feature allows users to visualize any pVACseq result VCF files.
-Any pVACseq VCF file placed in this /visualize folder will be displayed on the Visualize page in the right column.
+The Visualize feature allows users to visualize any pVACseq result TSV files.
+Any pVACseq TSV file placed in this /visualize folder will be displayed on the Visualize page in the right column.
 Directory structures will be preserved so that users may group files in whatever manner they wish.